glycerine/pony_assert/README.md

 But what if we are testing or doing feather-weight testing via assertions?

-If an assertion is violated, we want to crash the program immediately, so we are are informed that we have found a bug!
+If an assertion is violated, we _want_ to crash the program immediately, so we are are informed that we have found a bug!
+Not in 10 minutes, not "eventually" at some point in the future
+(what the standard library `pony_test` does).

+We want to crash _now_!

 What can we do?